ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 The main training pipeline, rollout, consists of the following parts:
 - Simulate $ M $ steps for each of those $ N $ environments,
 - Store the key information (observations, actions, rewards) among those $ N\times M $ transitions into buffers,
-  - Note that "done" signals are not stored because we treat death as just another transition that needs to be avoided by the agent.
+  - Note that "done" signals are not stored because we treat death as another transition which needs to be avoided by the agent.
 - Prepare training dataset,
   - observations,
   - actions,